sabourke/prefactor-1/docs/source/calibrator.rst

 - interpolate flagged data from the wide-band statistical flagging step (``interp_cal``).
 - baseline-dependent smoothing of the data (``smooth_data``).
 - perform direction-independent phase-only calibration.
 In the first two calibrations, both diagonal terms and a common rotation angle are solved for (``calib_cal``).
 In the third and forth calibrations, after correction for Faraday rotation, only the diagonal terms are solved for (``calib_cal2``).
-- feed back results so that they can be ingested into the LTA (``make_msfiles_metadata``).

-The solutions are stored in the h5parm file format.
+All solutions are stored in the h5parm file format.

 Calibration of the polarization alignment (PA)
 ----------------------------------------------